Top 5 Fashion and Clothes Brands Logos and Why they Work

 Chanel Logo

-The world-famous perfume company Chanel built its logo in a modern minimalist style.
-Throughout the years of its existence, the brand had always demonstrated the simplicity and unobtrusiveness of its visualization at all times, even when intricate patterns with a huge amount of detail were popular.
-The brand has been looking to the future for a long time, which did not require it to make a radical change in its identity, which most businesses have recently faced, changing their style in a minimalist direction.
-The company’s logo – the interlacing of the letters “C” is entirely consistent with modern design trends.
-At the same time, the brand is considered a pioneer in using such a graphic combination – a symmetrical interlacing of letters.
+The world-renowned perfume company Chanel built its logo in a modern minimalist style.
+Throughout its years of existence, the brand has consistently demonstrated the simplicity and unobtrusiveness of its visual identity, even when intricate patterns with extensive detail were popular.
+The brand has been looking to the future for a long time now, which has not required it to make radical changes to its identity, unlike most companies that have been changing their style in a minimalist direction lately.
+The company’s logo, an intertwining of the letters “C”, is fully in line with current design trends.
+At the same time, the brand is considered a pioneer in using such a graphic combination, symmetrical interlacing of letters.

 Bulgari